Adamm00/IPSet_ASUS/README.md

-(sh /jffs/scripts/firewall unban ip 8.8.8.8) This Unbans The IP Specified (sh /jffs/scripts/firewall unban range 8.8.8.8/24) This Unbans the CIDR Block Specified (sh /jffs/scripts/firewall unban domain google.com) This Unbans the URL Specified (sh /jffs/scripts/firewall unban port 23) This Unbans All Autobans Based On Traffic From Port 23 (sh /jffs/scripts/firewall unban comment "Apples") This Unbans Entries With Comment Containing The Word Apples (sh /jffs/scripts/firewall unban country) This Unbans Entries Added By The "Ban Country" Feature (sh /jffs/scripts/firewall unban malware) This Unbans Entries Added By The "Ban Malware" Feature (sh /jffs/scripts/firewall unban autobans) This Unbans All Autobans (sh /jffs/scripts/firewall unban nomanual) This Unbans Everything But Manual Bans (sh /jffs/scripts/firewall unban all) This Unbans All Entries From Both Blacklists
+(sh /jffs/scripts/firewall unban ip 8.8.8.8) This Unbans The IP Specified (sh /jffs/scripts/firewall unban range 8.8.8.8/24) This Unbans the CIDR Block Specified (sh /jffs/scripts/firewall unban domain google.com) This Unbans the URL Specified (sh /jffs/scripts/firewall unban comment "Apples") This Unbans Entries With Comment Containing The Word Apples (sh /jffs/scripts/firewall unban country) This Unbans Entries Added By The "Ban Country" Feature (sh /jffs/scripts/firewall unban malware) This Unbans Entries Added By The "Ban Malware" Feature (sh /jffs/scripts/firewall unban nomanual) This Unbans Everything But Manual Bans (sh /jffs/scripts/firewall unban all) This Unbans All Entries From Both Blacklists